raimohanska/snap-skeleton/README.md

 Skeleton for new Haskell/Snap RESTful Web Services.
 I've removed all unrelated complexity such as Snaplets, Templating, Application state etc to make it as simple as possible.
-However, I'm planning to include facilities and examples for
+However, I've included some facilities and examples for

 - Parsing UTF8 encoded JSON request body into Haskell data values
 - Generating a JSON response from Haskell data values
 - Extracting values from RESTful paths like /users/jack
 - Automated testing

+So this is kind of a tutorial, or a skeleton, or a framework.. say what?
+Let's just say I've put together some shit I like to use when I write web services in Haskell..
+This thing emerged when I found myself copy-pasting a lot of code from one project to another.

 What's wrong with `snap init`?